 Leon M. Abbott Scholarships provide financial support for the continuing education of young men and women from Scottish Rite families and Masonic-related youth groups.
 Since 1951, more than $3 million has been awarded to students from each state of the Northern Masonic Jurisdiction.
 The Abbott Scholarships began with a portion of the legacy of the late Leon M. Abbott, 33°, Sovereign Grand Commander from 1921-1932.
 Each year, nearly 400 scholarships are awarded to eligible and deserving students attending accredited colleges, universities, and specialty schools.

 Eligibility requirements are as follows: A Scottish Rite Mason of the Northern Masonic Jurisdiction, a student directly related (bloodline or by legal means) to a Scottish Rite Mason in the Northern Masonic Jurisdiction, a Scottish Rite Mason, or a member of a youth organization sponsored by the Masonic fraternity in the Northern Masonic Jurisdiction who is: a high school senior currently accepted at an accredited trade school who has attained a minimum grade point average of 2.75 on a 4.0 scale; a high school senior, or undergraduate, or graduate student currently enrolled at an accredited college or university.

 Applicants should print the form, complete it, and mail it to the appropriate Valley secretary.
 Applicants should submit their application to the Valley of the sponsor of the applicant.
-All submissions by Scholarship chairmen must be made electronically.
-No paper submissions will be accepted.
 Click here to download the Abbott Scholarship application.
 The deadline for applications is April 1.

 Kathleen Castle Memorial Scholarship Fund